diggadoodoo/discord.js-moderation-bot/README.md

 ---

-If you're suffering any difficulties then once again, contact me `Olsen#5830` on Discord
+If you're suffering any difficulties then once again, contact me `Olsen#5830` on Discord (but please try the server first)